Olaf Scholz: Environment and climate policy

-On 13 January 2022, Scholz told lawmakers in the Bundestag, Germany should make COVID-19 vaccinations mandatory for all adults.
-Later in the same month, he warned people the coronavirus would not "miraculously" disappear.
-He said Germany would not be able to get out of the pandemic without compulsory vaccinations.
-The opposition Christian Democratic Union criticized the government for not taking a firm decision on a vaccine mandate.
-The far-right Alternative for Germany party wants Scholz's government to ban vaccine mandates.

-Relationship with the United States
+Foreign policy

+In January 2019, Scholz stated that he sees China primarily as an economic partner.
+He tried to persuade Chinese Vice Premier Liu He that China should be more open to German firms, and he supported the Comprehensive Agreement on Investment between the EU and China.
+In September 2022, he condemned the treatment of ethnic Uyghurs in China's Xinjiang.
-In December 2019, Scholz criticized the US legislation imposing sanctions on Russia's Nord Stream 2 gas pipeline to Germany, saying: "Such sanctions are a serious interference in the internal affairs of Germany and Europe and their sovereignty."

-In regards to the relationship with the United States, Scholz agrees with a longstanding agreement that allows American tactical nuclear weapons to be stored and manned on American bases in Germany.
+In December 2019, Scholz criticized US sanctions on Russia's Nord Stream 2 gas pipeline to Germany, saying: "Such sanctions are a serious interference in the internal affairs of Germany and Europe and their sovereignty."
+Scholz has expressed support for a longstanding agreement that allows American tactical nuclear weapons to be stored and maintained on American bases within Germany.